10 Minute Quickstart Guide

 We will setup a Component to fetch movies with a hardcoded limit of 5.

-- Click the Create Experience Component button
+- Click the Add Component button.

-- Enter the following and click Submit:
+- Enter the following and click Submit.

 Field | Value |